-- 24. International Standard on Quality Control (UK and Ireland) 1 requires that a system of quality control is established, as part of financial audit procedures, to provide reasonable assurance that professional standards and regulatory and legal requirements are being complied with and that the independent auditor's report or opinion is appropriate in the circumstances. - 25.
+- 24. The international standard on quality control requires that a system of quality control is established, as part of financial audit procedures, to provide reasonable assurance that professional standards and regulatory and legal requirements are being complied with and that the independent auditor's report or opinion is appropriate in the circumstances. - 25.
 The foundation of our quality framework is our Audit Guide, which incorporates the application of professional auditing, quality and ethical standards and the Code of Audit Practice issued by Audit Scotland.
 To ensure that we achieve the required quality standards Audit Scotland conducts peer reviews and internal quality reviews.
-Additionally, the Institute of Chartered Accountants of Scotland (ICAS) have been engaged to carry out an annual programme of external quality reviews. - 26.
+Additionally, the Institute of Chartered Accountants of Scotland have been engaged to carry out an annual programme of independent quality reviews. - 26.
 As part of our commitment to quality and continuous improvement, Audit Scotland will periodically seek your views on the quality of our service provision.
-We welcome feedback at any time and this may be directed to the engagement lead or to Audit Scotland's Audit Quality and Appointments group.
+We welcome feedback at any time, and this may be directed to the engagement lead or to Audit Scotland's Audit Quality and Appointments group.